Mother Irini: Work as abbess

 After becoming the abbess of the Convent of Abu Seifein, Tamav stated that she had received a vision of Christ and of St Pachomius the Great (292-348 AD), one of founders of the communal life of monks and nuns (Cenobitic Monasticism).
 St Pachom allegedly told Tamav to follow the rules of the Pachomian Koinonia (fellowship) in the convent.
 She then banned all forms of personal property or segregation, and introduced group prayers and meals.

-Before Tamav became abbess, the nuns attended mass and communion in an adjacent church, dedicated to St. Saint Mercurius.
+Before Tamav became abbess, the nuns attended liturgy and communion in an adjacent church, dedicated to Saint Mercurius.
 Tamav founded St. Mercurius' Church and subsequently founded a second church inside the monastery in honor of the Virgin Mary, on the site where she sat with Jesus during the Holy Family's flight.

-Mother Irene popularised the veneration of Saint Mercurius among Coptic Christians.
-In this sense she is often compared with Pope Kyrillos VI whose name became associated with the Egyptian martyr, St Mena.
+Mother Irene popularised the veneration of Mercurius among Coptic Christians.
+In this sense she is often compared with Pope Kyrillos VI whose name became associated with the Egyptian martyr, Mena.
 On Abi Seifein's feasts—celebrating his martyrdom, the coming of his relics to Egypt, and the consecration of the first Coptic church in his name—she would speak to the thousands who gathered about the miracles performed through the intercession of the saint.

 In her weekly meetings, Tamav spoke about heaven to her audience, with the intention of conveying to them hope and consolation.
 Her talks attracted many devotees, and the number of nuns under her guidance increased.
 Some of her nuns became leaders of other convents in Cairo.

 Under Tamav's guidance, Abu-Sefain published a book highlighting the contribution of women to monastic and ascetic life.
 The Angelic Life: The Virgin Mary and Other Virgins in Different Ages (Cairo: Harmony Printing House, 2002), can be regarded as a new historicist reading of the monastic movement, from which perspective it sets the record straight regarding the role played by women in this movement.